DanielleWyenberg/gardenPlanner/README.md

-# gardenPlanner
+# Garden Planner Web Map

-The garden planner web map is a tool to help gardeners gather information and plan out a garden site.
+The Garden Planner Web Map is a tool to help gardeners gather information and plan out a garden site.